Alkran93/Librerarium/README.md

 javac -d out src/**/*.java
 java -cp out gateway.ApiGateway

-    RabbitMQ should be running and reachable by all services.
+    RabbitMQ should be running in an AWS instance and reachable by all services: http://13.217.187.199:15672/

  6. Usage Example